di-unipi-socc/TosKeriser/README.md

 TosKeriser is a tool to complete [TosKer](https://github.com/di-unipi-socc/TosKer) applications with suitable Docker Images.
 The user can specify the software required by each component and the tool complete the specification with a suitable container to run the components.

-For instance the following application has a components called `server` require a set of software (node>=6.2, ruby>2 and any version of wget) and Debian as distribution.
+For instance the following application has a components called `server` require a set of software (node>=6.2, ruby>2 and any version of wget) and Alpine as Linux distribution.
 ```
 ...
 server: